 Your counterparty populates the fields and makes any required selections.
 Certain selections could denote the need for approval.
 If your counterparty makes a selection that triggers an approval, they are not automatically redirected to accept the agreement.
 They are instead presented with a confirmation screen, and a note that someone will reach out with their agreement packet.
 If your counterparty’s selections do NOT trigger any necessary reviews or approvals, they are automatically redirected to accept a tailored agreement on that same screen.

-Enable Public Workflows
+Configure and Publish Public Workflows

 - Click on the Workflow Designer tab, and then click New Workflow Configuration > Public.